liferay-search/liferay-docs/en/user/articles/200-managing-apps/04-installing-apps-manually.markdown

 ## Using Your File System to Install Apps

-To install an app manually on the @product@ server, put the app in the `[Liferay Home]/deploy` folder (the [Liferay Home](/docs/7-2/deploy/-/knowledge_base/d/liferay-home) folder is typically the app server's parent folder).
+To install an app manually on the @sharepoint@ server, put the app in the `[Liferay Home]/deploy` folder (the [Liferay Home](/docs/7-2/deploy/-/knowledge_base/d/liferay-home) folder is typically the app server's parent folder).
 That's it.
 The auto deploy mechanism takes care of